OmarNaru1110/ceramic-display-system/Requirements/Functional Requirements.md

 #### Admin
 - Admin can view orders in their dashboard
 - Admin can confirm/reject orders
-- Admin can submit returned items requests and if the request is accepted, the returned item paper is printed
+- Admin can accept/reject returned items requests and if the request is accepted, the returned item paper is printed
 #### Customer
 - Customer can add/delete/update orders to their cart
 - Customer can add/cancel/update orders until it's accepted by the admin